logo

 Shashua's computer vision innovations helped make Israel a world leader in AI.
 He co-founded Mobileye, which transformed driver-assistance systems and was subsequently bought by Intel.
 As an entrepreneur and professor, he has developed visual perception algorithms at the heart of contemporary AI in autonomous vehicles.

-13. Brazil — Virgilio Almeida
+13. Father of AI in the Brazil — Virgilio Almeida

 "AI must serve society, not the other way around."